4 tips for a more productive Magento 2 Frontend Workflow

 BrowserSync is a great tool for automatically injecting new css into your browser each time it is updated.
 It’s pretty simple to use.

-grunt watch task in a terminal window.
+First, start the grunt watch task in a terminal window.

 Next, open up a second terminal window and install browser sync if you haven’t already:

 Next, change to your css directory within pub/static e.g: